Extract source code files from 3proxy.tgz (with WinZip or another utility). Use nmake /f Makefile.msvc command

 net start 3proxy net stop 3proxy net pause 3proxy net continue 3proxy

-Ask it in 3proxy forum.
+Ask it in Github.
 Don't try to ask something before reading this document.